Another TBT piece of gear. One of the original throw-backs, the Filson Double Mackinaw Cruiser.

-However, for everyday life, I want something warm obviously.
-But something that will look good be it going to work or a night out with Mrs Mag.
-And won’t look “so mid-2010s” in a few short years.
+However, for everyday life, I want something warm.
+But something that will look good, be it going to work, or a night out with Ms. A. And won’t look “so mid-2010s” in a few short years.
 And, oh, will last.

 In 2004, I turned 30.
 Dad was in town to help celebrate this milestone birthday with some friends of mine.

 Then I saw the price. $300+.
 Ouch.
-I could not justify or afford the price at the time.
+I could not justify or afford the cost at the time.

 However, Dad insisted on buying it for me for my birthday.
 An incredible gift for my 30th birthday.

 Couple the coat with a scarf and a sweater and I have been very comfortable in the coldest weather with this jacket.
-Snow brushes off easily and the wind is blocked (at least with a sweater and scarf underneath).
-I was very warm in the damp and cold weather of Central Europe when I visited a past partner’ family in Germany one Christmas as well.
+Snow brushes off easily, and the wind is blocked (at least with a sweater and scarf underneath).
+I was very warm in the damp and cold weather of Central Europe when I visited someone’ family in Germany one Christmas as well.
 I don’t think a down puffy would have done so well.

 Would I recommend buying it?: This coat, at over $400 in 2014 dollars, is undeniably expensive.
 It is too bulky and heavy for most outdoor use.
 But for a classic piece of clothing that will last a LONG time, it is worth buying.
 Again, I would not be surprised if I am celebrating my 50th birthday with this coat still looking good.